Reception (Class 1)

 Each Monday we collect £1 which is used to buy snack for your child throughout the week.
 All contributions are greatly valued to ensure your child has a healthy week at school.

 In reception we have access to our outdoor classroom daily to keep us physically active and healthy.
 Our school P.E kit is blue shorts and black P.E pumps and either a yellow or white polo top.
-Our P.E day is a Monday and we ask that your child comes to school wearing their yellow P.E top whenever possible to make it easier to change for P.E.
+Our P.E day is a Monday and we ask that your child comes to school wearing their yellow P.E top whenever possible to make it easier to change for P.E. please.

 Can you write about your weekend?